judering/judering.github.io/live/index.md

 - Dance Theatre of Irelands show Prism

 ## CONGESTION (2001), for tape:
+- Sections of this piece were re-worked to be included in Clare Langan's video art piece "13 Storms" 2017
 - Dance Theatre of Irelands show Prism 2002
 - Whispering gallery noise festival 2001